Back to Blog

 Calculating the Real Cost

-Material cost per pound is misleading because plastic weighs less.
-Compare cost per part volume:
+Material cost per pound is misleading because plastic weighs so much less than metal.
+The right comparison is cost per part volume.

 Example: 4” x 4” x 1” Block